 Bids are unconditional and irrevocable.
-Bidders are liable up to the full amount of their winning bid(s) for:Bids remain binding until 31 December 2021.
+Bids remain binding until 31 December 2021.
 Bidders may be released from their bids by notification from Nkom before this date.

 Bidders are liable up to the full amount of their winning bid(s) for: